 As a salesforce partner, one of the most common pieces of functionality we get asked to deploy or assist with is integration between Microsoft Outlook® and salesforce.com.
 This can take a variety of forms.
 This article discusses the considerations and steps in configuring your Outlook application to work with Salesforce CRM.
 Most people think of "email" when talk out Outlook, but the Salesforce for Outlook and the Connect for Microsoft Outlook desktop applications provided free to all Salesforce CRM customers using a PC can also synchronize calendar appointments ("events" in salesforce speak) and To-Do items ("tasks" in salesforce speak - only with the Connect product).
 Similar functionality is provided for LotusNotes users with a separate tool provided by Salesforce and to Apple Mac users running Mac Mail, Microsoft Entourage 2008 or Microsoft Outlook 2011, through the free Maildrop and SF3 applications from PocketSoap.
+Apple Mac users: Here are Your instructions!
 The considerations in this article are relevant to both PC and Apple Mac users, but the configuration discussion focuses on Connect for Microsoft Outlook.

 Why Integrate Mail, Calendar and Tasks with Salesforce?